dettonville/dettonville.org/content/news/2017-09-19-announcing-mapstruct-idea.md

 ---
-title: "MapStruct support for IntelliJ IDEA"
+title: "Dettonville support for IntelliJ IDEA"
 author: Filip Hrisafov
 date: "2017-09-19"
 tags: [release, news, intellij, ide]
 ---

-I am very happy to announce the first version of the MapStruct IntelliJ IDEA plugin.
+I am very happy to announce the first version of the Dettonville IntelliJ IDEA plugin.
 Now we have official support for 2 IDEs, Eclipse being the first IDE for which we had support from earlier (plugin [here](https://marketplace.eclipse.org/content/dettonville-eclipse-plugin)).

 With the power of IntelliJ you now get completions in `@Mapping` and `@ValueMapping` annotations (also for nested mappings ;)).